YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCMPNZRO
 -----------------

-DBCMPNZRO, xxxx yyyy First record of block has nonzero compression count
+DBCMPNZRO, xxxx First record of block has nonzero compression count

 Run Time Warning: This indicates that during block certification or DSE/MUPIP integrity check, the first record at offset yyyy of block xxxx was found to have a nonzero compression count.